monimiller/personal-site/src/posts/SOTW/SOTW_Elpha.md

 ---
 title: Spotlight of the Week - Elpha
+description: Sharing some great resources about Elpha.
-date: '2022-02-28'
+date: 2022-02-28
 tags: ['Career Growth', 'Women in Tech', 'Spotlight of the Week']
 draft: false
-summary: Sharing some great resources about Elpha.
 images: []
 ---